dwarvesf/playground/AI/supervisor-ai-agents.md

 ---
 tags:
   - ai
   - llm
   - supervisor-architecture
-title: "Building Agent Supervisors to Generate Insights"
+title: 'Building Agent Supervisors to Generate Insights'
-description: "In the rapidly evolving field of artificial intelligence, the concept of agent supervisors has emerged as a powerful approach to orchestrating multiple AI agents for complex tasks.
-This article explores how building agent supervisors can lead to generating valuable insights, with a focus on a practical implementation in a Discord bot."
+description: 'In the rapidly evolving field of artificial intelligence, the concept of agent supervisors has emerged as a powerful approach to orchestrating multiple AI agents for complex tasks.
+This article explores how building agent supervisors can lead to generating valuable insights, with a focus on a practical implementation in a Discord bot.'
 date: 2024-07-11
 authors:
   - 0xm
 ---